BayshoreNetworks/gargoyle/README.md

 	3. gargoyle_pscand_analysis - runs as a daemon with an internal timed cycle.
 The default cycle is a run every 30 minutes based off whenever the daemon was started.
 This prog will analyze the data in the DB and the data in our iptables chain and add block rules (and DB entries) for targets who are using straggered techniques (slow and low scans, etc) or somehow got past the main daemon.

+	4. gargoyle_pscand_unblockip - this is a standalone program that accepts one argument (an ip address string) and will cleanup/remove all traces of that ip address except for the fact that we once encountered it.
+The thought process here is that you deliberately removing an ip address means you are treating this address as a trusted entity and want no future blocks of it.

+		- To run:
+			cd install_path
+			./gargoyle_pscand_unblockip ip_addr

 Default install path: /opt/gargoyle_pscand